rom1mouret/inplastic/README.md

 </p>

 I haven't included the compressor in my code.
-I imagine the array quickly gets too large for real life purposes, so you might want to routinely compress its content thanks to yet another hard-wired algorithm.
+I imagine the array quickly gets too large for real-life purposes, so you might want to routinely compress its content thanks to yet another hard-wired algorithm.